Peter Oosterhuis: Amateur career

+Professional career

+European and Southern African circuits

-In 1969, his rookie season, he started the season by winning the Sunningdale Foursomes, playing with the amateur Peter Benka, and finished runner-up in the Gor-Ray Under-24 Championship.
+Oosterhuis played in South Africa in early 1969, finishing runner-up to Bobby Cole in the Natal Open.
+He seemed a likely winner but dropped a shot at the 17th and then took 7 at the final hole.
+Later in the year, he started the British season by winning the Sunningdale Foursomes, playing with the amateur Peter Benka.
+He finished runner-up in the Gor-Ray Under-24 Championship and, playing with Nigel Paul, won the Whitbread professional-amateur foursomes.
 He was awarded the Sir Henry Cotton Rookie of the Year award.

-In 1970 Oosterhuis won two age-restricted events, Lord Derby’s Under-23 Professional Tournament and the Coca-Cola Young Professionals' Championship.
+In 1970, Oosterhuis won two age-restricted events, Lord Derby’s Under-23 Professional Tournament and the Coca-Cola Young Professionals' Championship.
 Later in the season he finished tied for sixth in the Open Championship, and third in the Dunlop Masters.
 Oosterhuis had won the General Motors Open in South Africa in February, an event which served as the South African qualifier for the Alcan Golfer of the Year Championship.
-He finished tied for third place in that event with Neil Coles and Lee Trevino, winning £2,487.
+In the Alcan event he finished tied for third place in that event with Neil Coles and Lee Trevino, winning £2,487.

-Oosterhuis won his first important British event, the Agfa-Gevaert Tournament, in May 1971 and followed this up by winning the Sunbeam Electric Tournament and the Piccadilly Medal later in the season.
+In April 1971, Oosterhuis made his debut on the PGA Tour at the 1971 Greater Greensboro Open, the week before competing in his first Masters.
+The following month Oosterhuis won his first important British event, the Agfa-Gevaert Tournament, and followed this up by winning the Sunbeam Electric Tournament and the Piccadilly Medal later in the season.
+He played Eric Brown in the final of the Piccadilly Medal, Brown conceding the match at the 34th hole because of a wrist injury, with Oosterhuis 6 strokes ahead after 33 holes.
 These, together a number of other high finishes, including being runner-up in the Carroll's International and the Dunlop Masters, gave Oosterhuis the Order of Merit title with 1292.5 points, beating Neil Coles who finished just 7 points behind.
+In September he represented Great Britain and Ireland for the first time in the Ryder Cup in St. Louis, having finished second in the points list.
+In his singles matches he defeated Gene Littler and Arnold Palmer.
+In November he made his only appearance in the World Cup.
+Playing with Tony Jacklin, the pair finished tied for 6th place.

-1972 was the first year of the European tour.
-Oosterhuis won the Penfold-Bournemouth Tournament and the Coca-Cola Young Professionals' Championship, a non-tour event.
+The European Tour started in 1972.
+Oosterhuis won the Penfold-Bournemouth Tournament, after beating Christy O'Connor Jnr in a sudden-death playoff, and the Coca-Cola Young Professionals' Championship, a non-tour event.
 He was runner-up in the Dutch Open, the Viyella PGA Championship and the John Player Classic.
-He won the Order of Merit title with 1751 points, ahead of Guy Hunt on 1710, although his performances in the big money events put him well ahead as the leading money winner with £18,525.
+He won the Order of Merit title with 1,751 points, ahead of Guy Hunt on 1,710, although his performances in the big money events put him well ahead as the leading money winner with £18,525.